An Exegetical Commentary

-And when He opened the second seal: As with the first seal, the Lamb opens the seal to reveal the contents of the scroll.
-I heard the second living creature saying, Come: Then the second of the four living creatures issues a command to "Come," most likely to the next rider or spirit.
+And: Grk. kai, conj. when: Grk. hote, adv.
+He opened: Grk. anoigō, aor.
+See verse 2 above. the second: Grk. deuteros, second, a second one. seal: Grk. sphragis.
+See verse 1 above.
+As with the first seal, the Lamb opens the seal to reveal the contents of the scroll.
+I heard: Grk. akouō, aor.
+See verse 1 above. the second living creature: Grk. zōon.
+See verse 1 above. saying: Grk. legō, pres. part.
+See verse 1 above.
+Come: Grk. erchomai, pres. mid. imp.
+See verse 1 above.
+The command is given to the next rider or spirit.
 The designation of "second" and the sequence in which John sees these seals opened does not necessarily represent a chronology in time of their happening on earth.
 Indeed, they may be occurring simultaneously and the enumerating coincides with the order John saw them.

-4― And another, a red horse, went out; and to the one sitting on it, was granted to take peace from the earth, and that men would slay one another; and a great sword was given to him.
+4― And another horse, red, went out and the one sitting on it; it was granted to him to take peace from the earth, and so that they will slay one another; and a great sword was given to him.

-And another, a red horse: "Red" is Grk. purros comes from pur, meaning flame-colored or blood-red (cf. 2Kgs 3:22).
-In the apostolic writings purros is found only here and 12:3 (Robertson).
-John notes first the horse and then its rider.
-Zechariah, too, had a vision of a red horse (Zech 1:8; 6:2).
-While commentators typically do not speculate on the significance of the horseís color, Baron suggests that red symbolizes judgment, blood and vengeance and that in accordance with Isaiah 63:3 the red horse in both Zechariah and Revelation signifies the readiness of the angel of the Lord to execute swift judgment on Israelís enemies (Baron 27).
 Whatever ambiguity may exist about the first seal rider, there is no doubt that this rider is being sent to cause conflict.
 Actually, this will not be the first time that a spirit is used for this purpose.
-In Judges 9:23-24, God sent a spirit to instigate conflict between King Abimelech and the men of Shechem.
-In 1 Kings 22:19-23 the prophet Micaiah told how the Lord sent a spirit to entice King Ahab of Israel to engage in war against King Jehoshaphat of Judah.
+God once sent a spirit to instigate conflict between King Abimelech and the men of Shechem (Jdg 9:23-24).
+The prophet Micaiah told how the Lord sent a spirit to entice King Ahab of Israel to engage in war against King Jehoshaphat of Judah (1Kgs 22:19-23).
 The activity of these spirits was to bring judgment on evildoers, and so it will have the same purpose at the end of the age.
-The results of this spiritís activity may foster the cry for peace Ė at any price Ė that will welcome the advent of the Anti-Messiah, since no one is able to make war with him (cf. 1Th 5:3; Rev 13:4).
+The results of this spirit's activity may foster the cry for peace – at any price – that will welcome the advent of the Antichrist, since no one is able to make war with him (cf. 1Th 5:3; Rev 13:4).

 The Third Seal Opened (6:5-6)

-6― And I heard like a voice in the center of the four living creatures saying, "A quart of wheat for a denarius, and three quarts of barley for a denarius; and do not damage the oil and the wine."
+6― And I heard as it were a voice in the midst of the four living creatures saying, "A quart of wheat for a denarius, and three quarts of barley for a denarius; and do not damage the oil and the wine."